mishok2503/3D-Dempster-Shafer-SLAM/README.md

 #### Prepare input data

-You can generate synthetic data using [this generator](https://github.com/mishok2503/slam-3d-datasets-generator) or you can convert some ".bag" files to the required format using [trajectory.ipynb](trajectory.ipynb).
+You can generate synthetic data using [this generator](https://github.com/mishok2503/slam-3d-datasets-generator) or you can convert some ".bag" files to the required format using [bag.ipynb](bag.ipynb).

 #### Run